facebook/create-react-app/packages/react-scripts/fixtures/kitchensink/README.md

 This is a simple script that runs a **Docker** container, where the node version, git branch to clone, test suite, and whether to run it with `yarn` or `npm` can be chosen.
 Simply run `yarn e2e:docker -- --help` to get additional info.

-N.B.: this command will clone the local repository in the docker container, so any uncommitted changes are ignored.

 ## Writing tests

 Each time a new feature is added, it is advised to add at least one test covering it.